fedefary/signer/README.md

 ### Library import

-In order to use the library you have to import it on your pom.xml as showed below:
+In order to use the library you have to import it on your pom.xml as shown below:

 ```
 <dependency>